-- □ International TOEFL score of 550 (CAT 213) + TWE of 4.0 or Internet-based TOEFL score of 79-80 + writing skills range 24-30 is required or the equivalent score on another internationally-recognized exam (English).
-(AUD's international code for TOEFL is 0063.) - SAT I or the appropriate score on the university-administered ACCUPLACERTM Exam (Math).
+- International TOEFL score of 550 (CAT 213) + TWE of 4.0 or Internet-based TOEFL score of 79-80 + writing skills range 24-30 is required or the equivalent score on another internationally-recognized exam (English).
+(AUD's international code for TOEFL is 0063.) - The SAT Reasoning Test (formerly SAT I) or the appropriate score on the university-administered ACCUPLACERTM Exam (Math).
 (AUD's international code for SAT is 2688.)
-SAT I is required for Engineering applicants (see Engineering section). - Official letters of recommendation from two referees (high school teachers or university professors in the case of transfer students) endorsing the student's ability to successfully complete university work.
+The SAT is required for Engineering applicants (see Engineering section).

+Official letters of recommendation from two referees (high school teachers) endorsing the student's ability to successfully complete university work.
 Letters should be in the original, on letterhead, stamped and sealed.
 If they prefer, students may use the reference forms found in the AUD Admissions Kit for this purpose.